The Role of Exercise in Stress Relief

-It is fair to say the years 2020 and 2021 have been challenging for most of us.
+It is fair to say the years following the emergence of the Covid-19 pandemic have been challenging for most of us.
 Reduced ability to see friends and family, changes in work environments and our ability to go enjoy good food and our favourite hobbies.
 All of these small changes have created extra stress for people and also removed some of the usual ways of finding relaxation and stress relief.

 How exercise can benefit you